Expressionless-Ball-Thing/COMP6841/README.md

 - Note down the IP addresses and ports of any server that the site sends requests to.
 - Note down all the links on the site for site mapping purposes.
 - Optionally reference found technologies with the NIST CVE database.
-(Be warned that there are potentially lots of false positives).
+(Be warned that there are potentially lots of false positives, because unless the tech has a known CPE, the NIST CVE database's search function just fuzzy searches).
 - A debug mode that prints out every single network request and responses made along with the full HTML of the site.

 ### Planned Features and improvements